thoun/mow/README.md

 # TODO questions ???
 2p mode
-pick player : can he pick himself ?
+show on table : TOP points on hand, 6 black cows flag, effect of 10th farmer pick player : can he pick himself ? and so play another card